Talent to thrive: inspiring cultural change

 How To Keep A Salesforce Engaged At A Time of Unprecedented Change vs Transition

 “Change is situational – transition is psychological and can be a 3 phase process that we all go through as we internalise and come to terms with details of the new situation that the change brings about”, Jo Hillman, Head of Sales UK and BENELUX.

 There couldn’t have been a better spokesperson at GST XVII to speak on unprecedented change than Jo Hillman.

 Jo had the unique experience of going through her master's programme while the world was manoeuvring through the pandemic.
-Working in travel, her industry undoubtedly fasted much change as flights and airlines began to halt all travel.
+Working in travel, her industry undoubtedly experienced much change as flights and airlines began to halt all travel.

 Crediting her learnings from the master's programme, Jo advocated that she was able to directly apply what she learned to her role immediately.
 This experience led her to the “Three Phases of Transition”: